jvaugha3038/PID-Project/README.md

 * The fan wire broke off at the base.
   * This is easily the worst thing that could have happened at the time it did.
 I hate the fan.
 We had to get a new fan (which was a different size), remake the arm, and re-tune it.
 * The angle kept counting up even when the fan wasnt working.
-  * We had to add an offset into the code to calibrate it.
+  * We had to add an offset into the code to calibrate the gyroscope.
-* simple_pid didn't want to work.
+* simple_pid library didn't want to work.
   * Switched over to a PID function which works fine.
 * A few variables didn't want to work with the PID function *even though they were global variables already*.
   * We made sure to tell the function that they were global variables.